vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/frequently-asked-questions.md

 * **SCRIPT5022: Expected identifier, string or number**{ #script5022 }

   In order to support **modern mode** in vue-cli-3, `vuetify/lib` is not transpiled.
 You must tell vue-cli to transpile the `vuetify` package.
 This is configured automatically when installing the Vuetify cli plugin.
-If you are using an older version, simple add 'vuetify' to your `vue.config.js` **transpileDependencies** array.
+If you are using an older version, simply add 'vuetify' to the `transpileDependencies` array in `vue.config.js`.

 <br>

 * **When adding typescript - Error: Could not find a declaration file for module 'vuetify/lib'**{ #typescript-declaration-file }

-  Update the **compilerOptions** key in `tsconfig.json` with the vuetify type:
+  Update the `compilerOptions` key in `tsconfig.json` with the vuetify type:

 ```json
 // tsconfig.json